puppetlabs/puppet-docs/source/pe/3.7/razor_brownfield.markdown

 The following strategies will help you avoid accidentally overwriting your brownfield machines.

+### Protect New Nodes

+By default, Razor considers all new nodes that it discovers as eligible for installation.
+If you need to be certain that no machine ever gets accidentally reinstalled, set the `protect_new_nodes` configuration setting to `true`.
+This marks all newly discovered nodes as `installed`.
+Nodes with this setting will then boot locally and are protected from any modifications by Razor.
+Razor will only consider those nodes eligible for installation again when they're explicitly marked as available using `reinstall-node`.
+New nodes will still be inventoried when they boot against Razor for the very first time, but will boot locally thereafter.

 ### Register Your Nodes

-Register your existing nodes using the `register-nodes` command before you create policies.
-Using the `register nodes` command notifies Razor that your existing machines are already installed.
-Then Razor skips over them when attempting to match policies.
+If you are very confident that you know all the machines in your environment that have valuable content, leave `protect_new_nodes` set to `false` and instead, register your existing nodes using the `register-node` command before you create policies.
+Using the `register-node` command notifies Razor that a specific node is already installed.
+Then Razor skips over nodes with `installed` set to `true` when attempting to match policies.

+#### Two Ways to Register Nodes

 Nodes can be registered in two ways: Through the microkernel or through the `register-node` command, but only the `register-node` command uses the `installed` flag to mark the node as installed, which signals to Razor that the node should be ignored.